This post lists hundreds of free things to do in NYC.

 This complex of buildings centered around its iconic promenade is very lively at night.

-Lots of people come for Top of the Rock observation deck, but there is more to see.
+Lots of people come for the Top of the Rock observation deck, but there is more to see.

 It is especially charming in the winter when the promenade is transformed into an ice-skating rink and the famous Rockefeller Christmas Tree is put up.